-- Park the tractor on a smooth, level surface such as a concrete floor.
+- 1. Park the tractor on a smooth, level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
 Remove the height adjustment pin (A, Figure 46) and lower deck. - 3.
 Loosen the 5/16" bolts securing the mower deck guards and remove the guards. - 4.
-Using a 3/4" combination wrench, rotate the spring-loaded idler pulley (A, Figure 47) CLOCKWISE to release the belt tension. - Slide the drive belt over the edge of the stationary idler pulley (C) and carefully release the tension on the wrench until the spring tension is completely released.
+61" Side Discharge: Using a 3/4" combination wrench rotate the spring-loaded idler pulley (A, Figure 47) COUNTER-CLOCKWISE to release the belt tension. - 4a.
+61" Rear Discharge & All 72" Decks: Using a 3/4" combination wrench, rotate the spring-loaded idler pulley (A, Figure 47) CLOCKWISE to release the belt tension.